Important Travel Requirements and Reminders from ISSS

 Basic Page Sidebar Menu ISSS

-If you do plan to travel, please consider the following:
+If you plan to travel, please consider the following:

-If you have any questions or concerns after reading the above information, please contact your ISSS advisor by email (see iPenn for your advisor’s name and contact information).
+If you have any questions or concerns after reading the provided information, please contact your ISSS Advisor by email (see iPenn for your advisor’s name and contact information).